Bogidon/emojifier-slack-bot/README.md

 - `GOOGLE_ACCOUNT_EMAIL`
 - `GOOGLE_ACCOUNT_PASSWORD`

-then run
+you can put them in a `.env` file and run

+`dotenv bundle exec rackup`

+or otherwise just

 `bundle exec rackup`

-## Running Locally

-Put your environment variables in a `.env` file.
-Then run

-`dotenv bundle exec rackup`